KnowageLabs/knowage-gallery-templates/index.md

 Templates can be used with any **KNOWAGE Community Edition** installation since version 7.4, in compliance with the constraints required by the chosen libraries.

-In case of problems use the [issues tab](https://github.com/KnowageLabs/knowage-gallery-templates/issues) of the repository, to have support use the Knowage community [Q&A Forum](https://www.knowage-suite.com/qa/).
+In case of problems use the [issues tab](https://github.com/KnowageLabs/knowage-gallery-templates/issues) of the repository, to have support use the KNOWAGE community [Q&A Forum](https://www.knowage-suite.com/qa/).